YinkoShield

 • LPDP Côte d'Ivoire

-Loi sur la Protection des Données Personnelles; covered by the strict producer profile.
+Loi sur la Protection des Données Personnelles; designed for deployment under the strict producer profile.

 • Law 09-08 Morocco